Employer Considerations for the 401(k), 403(b), etc. Group Retirement Plan

 - Education – Have you communicated with employees regarding loan availability and potential consequences?

 - Hardship Withdrawals – Your plan may offer a Hardship Loan or general Hardship Withdrawals.
 These types of withdrawals require more details and proof for them to occur, so preparation is important:

 - Summary Plan Description – Your SPD will also outline your plan’s rules related to offering Hardship Withdrawals

 - Process – Documentation of a hardship is often required for these withdrawals, so understanding the process is key.
 Does your TPA/401(k) Provider have discretion over Hardship Withdrawals?
 If not, what do you need to make sure you are covered from a fiduciary standpoint?

 - In-Service Withdrawals – Employees who are closer to retirement may decide they want access to their 401(k) assets, potentially feeling they have more control than inside a 401(k).
 Again, your SPD will lay out what age, if any, is eligible for in-service withdrawals.

 - Deferral Changes – Employees may be making deferral changes more frequently, both up and down.
 Make sure you review your SPD noting how often deferral changes are allowed.

 If you have specific questions about your organization’s plan, contact your

 M3 Financial Retirement Plan Advisor.

-Investment advisory services offered through M3 Financial, a registered investment advisor and separate entity
+Investment advisory services offered through M3 Financial, a registered investment advisor and a separate entity from M3 Insurance.